 No. Except for the ordering scenario, providers may not rely on another provider’s exemption.

-May rely on a supervising physician’s exemption when services are ordered under the physician’s NPI.
+Yes, NPs and PAs may rely on a supervising physician’s exemption when services are ordered under the physician’s NPI.

 How are exemptions monitored?